 In furtherance of this, the Compensation Committee has retained the services of Watson Wyatt.
 Watson Wyatt provides the Compensation Committee with independent compensation data, analysis and advice.
 Watson Wyatt reports to the Compensation Committee and under the Compensation Committee's charter, the Compensation Committee has sole authority to retain and terminate the compensation consultant and to approve the consultant's fees and other retention terms.
-During 2009, Watson Wyatt did not do any work for USEC other than work performed for the Compensation Committee meetings.
-Examples of projects assigned to Watson Wyatt included market studies of executive pay and of Board pay, review of the peer group for executive compensation on executive compensation on executive compensation trends to the Board.
+During 2009, Watson Wyatt did not do any work for USEC other than work performed for the Compensation Committee.
+Throughout 2009, Watson Wyatt worked closely with the Compensation Committee and attended all Compensation Committee meetings.
+Examples of projects assigned to Watson Wyatt included market studies of executive pay and of Board pay, review of the peer group for executive compensation benchmarking, a review of the value of Company equity owned by executives, a review of walk-away values as of year-end, and a presentation on executive compensation trends to the Board.
 During 2009, Towers Perrin, which, effective January 4, 2010, merged with Watson Wyatt, provided USEC with advisory services for our tax-qualified pension plans and other retirement plans.
 We expect that this work will continue in 2010.